NormalManV2/EpirateTownyAddon/README.md

 # NukeCap's Towny Cooldowns

-## Introducing a towny addon (originally written for Epirate GeoPol) this simple & light weight towny addon comes with a painless cooldown system that eliminates the worry of people town hopping.
+## Introducing a towny addon (originally written for Epirate GeoPol)
+### This simple & light weight towny addon comes with a painless cooldown system that eliminates the worry of people town hopping.
 It's equipped with a niche config where you can edit the cooldown time (in seconds, although the messages are formatted for **"... hr:min:sec ..."** default set at 24 hours)*,  as well as the messages sent to the players when the events are triggered.

 As you can see in the snippets below, the events that are triggered by this plugin are as follows: